a3rk/remix/README.md

 The output of `mdb_dump -s blocks <path to blockchain dir>` and `mdb_dump -s block_info <path to blockchain dir>` is useful for indicating whether blocks and block_info contain the same keys.

 These records are dumped as hex data, where the first line is the key and the second line is the data.

+### Open Alias

+The Aeon wallet client supports OpenAlias Addresses.
+Instructions for setting up OpenAlias on a domain name.

+Create a TXT DNS Record on your domain with using the following syntax

+`oa1:aeon recipient_address=<YOUR WALLET ADDRESS>;`

+You can then send funds to the domain name in place of the wallet address.

+`transfer 2 alias.domain.com 100`

+Please refer to [OpenAlias.org](http://openalias.org) for full implementation and security recommendations